 "Jack" has been a lifetime naturalist and has turned his causal photography hobby into a lifetime passion and mission.
 Your visit to this site is most appreciated and he hopes you enjoy the experience :)

-For nature hikes, my preference is using manual-focus glass for wide-, close-, and mid-range use.
-Truly precise manual-focus (MF) lenses, with well-dampened focus rings, create a more intimate photographic experience, and they (almost without exception) offer superior build quality, focus throw, and results, than do most of today’s plasticky AF lenses.
+For precision landscape work, manual-focus (MF) lenses, with well-dampened focus rings, create a more intimate photographic experience, and they (almost without exception) offer superior build quality, focus throw, and results, than do most of today’s AF lenses.

 Zeiss lenses are the finest MF optics available in the Nikon mount.
-While the newer Otus optics are the epitome of this, they are too heavy and fragile for long nature hikes in rough terrain.
+While the newer Otus optics are the epitome of this, they’re a bit too heavy and fragile for long nature hikes in rough terrain.
 They also have poor reproduction ratios.
-While the new Milvus optics are excellent also, aesthetically I prefer the ‘Classic’ Zeiss lenses, with their all-metal construction, over the newer ‘Milvus’ version, with their cheap ‘rubber-bands’ for focus rings.
+While the new Milvus optics are excellent also, aesthetically I prefer the ‘Classic’ Zeiss lenses, with their all-metal construction, over the newer ‘Milvus’ version.
 Classic Zeiss glass not only perform at a superb level, they provide an inner satisfaction to implement and own.

-For similar reasons, I prefer MF lenses for my macro work as well.
-The legendary Voigtländer APO Lanthar Macro is my go-to lens for standard macro in the field, up to 1:1, with all of the Zeiss lenses I own reversing to become ‘super-macro’ lenses in the field.
+For beyond 1:1, an added bonus is all of the Zeiss lenses I own reverse to become ‘super-macro’ lenses in the field.
 However, I have recently added the Laowa 25mm f/2.8 Ultra Macro for high-mag field use and no longer need to reverse lenses for this type of macro work.

 Here is my MF lens lineup today: